SoftUni-Internal/interactive-content/EN/05-Exam/02-Problem-03.md

 Stop
 [/input]
 [output]
-Autumn by Vivaldi in C added to the collection\!
+Autumn by Vivaldi in C added to the collection!
-Winter by Vivaldi in C added to the collection\!
+Winter by Vivaldi in C added to the collection!
-Summer by Vivaldi in C added to the collection\!
+Summer by Vivaldi in C added to the collection!
-Spring by Vivaldi in C added to the collection\!
+Spring by Vivaldi in C added to the collection!
-Changed the key of Spring to B Minor\!
+Changed the key of Spring to B Minor!
-Changed the key of Summer to B Minor\!
+Changed the key of Summer to B Minor!
-Successfully removed Nocturne\!
+Successfully removed Nocturne!
-Successfully removed Concerto\!
+Successfully removed Concerto!
-Successfully removed Clavier\!
+Successfully removed Clavier!
-Invalid operation\!
-Clavier does not exist in the collection\.
+Invalid operation!
+Clavier does not exist in the collection.
-Invalid operation\!
-Piano Sonata does not exist in the collection\.
+Invalid operation!
+Piano Sonata does not exist in the collection.
-Successfully removed Autumn\!
+Successfully removed Autumn!
-Emperor \-\> Composer: Beethoven, Key: B Minor
+Emperor -\> Composer: Beethoven, Key: B Minor
-Piano sonata \-\> Composer: Liszt, Key: B Minor
+Piano sonata -\> Composer: Liszt, Key: B Minor
-Spring \-\> Composer: Vivaldi, Key: B Minor
+Spring -\> Composer: Vivaldi, Key: B Minor
-Summer \-\> Composer: Vivaldi, Key: B Minor
+Summer -\> Composer: Vivaldi, Key: B Minor
-Winter \-\> Composer: Vivaldi, Key: C
+Winter -\> Composer: Vivaldi, Key: C
 [/output]
 [/test]
 [test]